GoogleCloudPlatform/community/tutorials/create-a-self-deleting-virtual-machine.md

 Shell_ icon near the top right of the screen.
 The SDK is already installed and initialized for you in the Cloud Shell.

-Create the `startup.sh` file from the previous section, except change the sleep time from `3600s` to `300s` for a test, so you won't have to wait for a full hour to see if it deletes itself.
+Create the `startup.sh` file from the previous section.
+If you just want to test whether the self-deleting code works, you can change the sleep time from `3600s` to `300s` so you won't have to wait for a full hour to see if it deletes itself.
 Then create a self-deleting virtual machine called `myinstance` with the command:

     gcloud compute instances create myinstance \
-    --metadata-from-file=startup-script=startup.sh
+    --metadata-from-file=startup-script=startup.sh \
+    --scopes=compute-rw

 You can use a different name than `myinstance` if you desire.

+The `--metadata-from-file=startup-script=startup.sh` option specifies that the new instance's metadata-server should provide the contents of the `startup.sh` file as the value of `startup-script` when the instance requests it.
+For standard Google Compute Engine instances, that will cause the instance to run that script when it is first started.

+The `--scopes=compute-rw` option specifies that the instance should have permission to use all Compute APIs, including the API to delete an instance.
+By default, new instances do *not* have that privilege, so it needs to be added here so it can delete itself.

 You may be prompted to allow the SDK to create the needed API if you haven't used it before.
 Go ahead and answer `Y` for yes if needed.

 You will be asked to select a region for your instance to run in.
 Select one in a convenient location for you and likely users.